hariharansr2004/Java-Cheat-Sheet/README.md

 ```

 #### String Constant Pool
-- The string pool, also known as the string constant pool, is a special storage area in the Java heap memory where the JVM stores string literals.
+- **The string pool, also known as the string constant pool, is a special storage area in the Java heap memory where the JVM stores string literals and it only stores one instance of each literal.**
 - All strings literals are stored in "String constant pool".
 If compiler finds a String literal,it checks if it exists in the pool.
 If it exists, it is reused.

 - Following statement creates 1 string object (created on the pool) and 1 reference variable.